wjkierka/ART/TUTORIAL.md

 ---
 ### 2. Technical Preparation
-Before starting, ensure your local environment is ready for the **Floating Bionanosatellite Cursor (FBC)**.
+Before starting, ensure your local environment is ready for the **Freed Bionanosatellite Cursor (FBC)**.

 *Prepare your data sequences (e.g., .xlsx or .csv) for the Media Picker integration.*